-"Site does not meet Google's policy requirements: Valuable inventory" — if you have received this rejection message, you are not alone.
-Low value content is the most common reason Google rejects AdSense applications.
-The good news?
-It is completely fixable.
+"Site does not meet Google's policy requirements: Valuable inventory" — did you get this message?
+Don't worry.
+You're not alone!
+This is the most common reason Google says no to AdSense.
+The great news?
+You can totally fix it.

 What You Will Learn:

-- How to audit and improve your existing content
+- How to check and fix your articles

 What "Low Value Content" Actually Means